tydaeus/notes/windows/powershell/powershell_output_channels.md

 Each stream has different ways to write to it, and comes with its own quirks and caveats.

+Success is the stream used for output, and is the only stream that propagates through PowerShell piplines (unless other streams are redirected to success).

 ## Redirecting
 Any of the streams with a numeric identifier can be redirected with the `>` operator.